dotkernel/workshops/docs/README.md

     * Expected result
     * Planning
 * Steps (as many as required, with input and expected output examples)
+* Tests (PHP files that check if the code was executed as expected)

 ## Did I do the right thing?